pagekit/docs/architecture-events.md

-# Folder structure
+# Architecture and Events

-To get an overview of the files and folders in Pagekit see the (Folder Structure)[folder-structure.md] document.
+To get an overview of the files and folders in Pagekit see the [Folder Structure](folder-structure.md) document.
 As a developer you will be interested in the `vendor` folder.
 In this folder you will find all the code, except from bootstrapping code, like:

 - JavaScript and CSS libraries, i.e. jQuery, UIKit etc.
 - third party PHP libraries Symfony, Doctrine etc.
 - Razr Templating Engine, Pagekit's Components and the Pagekit Framework.

-# Architecture
+## Architecture

 In the center of Pagekit's architecture sits the Application, an instance of `Pagekit\Framework\Application`.
 The application is the first instance to